crazyrex/tsp-http-client/README.md

       #the data source to hash with digest algorithm and pass to message imprint
       tsp.dataPath=tsa-context/test.txt

+##Usage
+After properties are set you can use the TSAClient in this way:

+      TSAClient client = new TSAClient();
+	client.queryTimestamp();

+if all gone well you should see digest file and request and response file in the tsp.workdir directory

 ##Known issues:

  - some tsp providers fill the response with non standard values such as -5 or -8 or -2, contact your provider for further info about it.